VITA: Volunteer Income Tax Assistance

 VITA icon

-In 2022, Through Bucks County Opportunity Council’s Volunteers:
+In 2023, Through Bucks County Opportunity Council’s Volunteers:

-• 1,150 Tax Returns were prepared
+• 1,372 Tax Returns were prepared

-• $2.5 Million in Tax Services, including refunds, saved filing fees, credits, property tax and rent rebates
+• $2.4 Million in Tax Services, including refunds, saved filing fees, credits, property tax and rent rebates

 Bucks County Opportunity Council income tax preparation services are provided at no charge by IRS-certified volunteers.

-For more information, click on the button below or contact Eileen Albillar at 215-345-8175 ext.
+For more information, contact Danielle Bush at 215-345-8175 ext.
 209.

-VITA is funded by the IRS with support from Truist, Bucks County Foundation and the First National Bank and Trust of Newtown.
+VITA is funded by the IRS with support from Bucks County Foundation and the First National Bank and Trust of Newtown.

 MyFreeTaxes.com - IRS software